Indiana University Volleyball

 Prior to Miami, Grenley served as a student manager for Coach Steve Aird at the University of Maryland.
 In his role, he assisted in coordinating the team budget, the booster club, team travel logistics, nutrition, equipment as well as other day-to-day operations.
 Additionally, he was responsible for operating film in addition to the Data Volley and Data Video statistical software as well as supporting recruiting efforts of the staff.
 Grenley also served as the Camp Director for Terp Volleyball Camps, in which he was responsible for all aspects of the summer camp series.

-Grenley, a Los Angeles native, earned his Bachelor of Arts with High Honors in Government and Politics and a minor in business in 2017, and is working on completing his Masters in Sport Administration at the University of Miami.
+Grenley, a Calabasas, CA native, earned his Bachelor of Arts with High Honors in Government and Politics and a minor in business from the University of Maryland in 2017, and a Masters in Sport Administration at the University of Miami in 2019.

 Two-time Honda Award winner and 2013 National Player of the Year Krista Vansant has been named an assistant coach for Indiana volleyball, IU head coach Steve Aird announced Friday January 26.